datalad-handbook/book/docs/basics/101-105-install.rst

 of this command will become clear after chapter :ref:`chapter_gitannex`, and its precise use is shown in the paragraph on :ref:`removing file contents <remove>`.
-At this point in time, however, you already know that datasets allow you do :command:`drop` file contents flexibly.
-If you want to, you could have more podcasts (or other data) on your computer than you have disk space available by using DataLad datasets -- and that really is a cool feature to have.
+At this point, however, you already know that datasets allow you do :command:`drop` file contents flexibly.
+If you want to, you could have more podcasts (or other data) on your computer than you have the disk space for by using DataLad datasets -- and that really is a cool feature to have.

 Dataset archeology
 ^^^^^^^^^^^^^^^^^^

 You have now experienced how easy it is to (re-)obtain shared data with DataLad.
-But beyond only sharing the *data* in the dataset, when sharing or installing a DataLad dataset, all copies also include the datasets *history*.
+But beyond sharing only the *data* in the dataset, when sharing or installing a DataLad dataset, all copies also include the dataset's *history*.

 For example, we can find out who created the dataset in the first place (the output shows an excerpt of ``git log --reverse``, which displays the